William de Braose, 4th Lord of Bramber: Later dynasty

 The middle son, Giles de Braose, exiled in France until 1213, was Bishop of Hereford from 1200 until his death in 1215.
 He made peace with King John and agreed terms for regaining de Braose lands in 1215 but had also made alliances with the Welsh leader Llywelyn the Great.
 He died in 1215 before he could come into the lands.

 William's third son, Reginald de Braose reacquired his father's lands and titles for himself by simply seizing them back by force following the death of Giles.
 Reginald did not actually come to terms with the Crown until 1217 and the new, young King Henry III of England, after the death of King John.
 This, in turn, aroused the anger of Llywelyn the Great who had an understanding with Giles de Braose and the seeming duplicity caused the Welsh to attack de Braose lands in Brecon and Abergavenny and Gower.
 Abergavenny Castle had to be rebuilt as a result.
 Reginald de Braose died in 1228.

 William's eldest daughter Matilda/Maud married a prominent Welsh prince, Gruffydd ap Rhys II of Deheubarth.

 Another daughter, Margaret, married Walter de Lacy, Lord of Meath in Ireland and himself another powerful Marcher Lord.

 [There seems to be some confusion with Matilde about who her father is re Professor Thomas Jones Pierce, M.A., F.S.A., (1905–1964), Aberystwyth. she is the daughter of William Braose and Bertha Hereford, the father of this William].

-Fiction

-The story of the death of Maud de St. Valery and the conflict of her family with John Lackland is covered in several novels, notably Lady of Hay by Barbara Erskine.
-Erskine describes the life of Maud by sending a woman of the 20th century by psychological regression back into the 12th century.